mohammadzaghal/mini-transport-tycoon/README.md

    - Roads can be built on forested tiles but at a higher cost for clearing.

 ### 2. **Rivers and Lakes [0.5 complexity]**
-   - The map will feature rivers and lakes, which may require bridges for transportation.
-There will be at least three types of bridges with varying costs, distances, and speed limits.
+   - The map will feature rivers and lakes, which require bridges for transportation.
+There are be at least three types of bridges, each built with different materials and speed limits.

 ### 3. **Garage [0.5 complexity]**
    - Players can build garages for vehicle maintenance.
 Vehicles will return to the garage for regular maintenance, with older vehicles requiring more frequent service.
-Players can sell vehicles that are too old to maintain cost-effectively.
+Players can sell vehicles that are too old to maintain cost-effectively or purchase vehicles from here.

 ### 4. **City Growth [0.5 complexity]**
    - Cities grow in size over time, especially if there is regular traffic (goods or passengers).
 This growth will expand into adjacent tiles, forming new buildings and road networks.